yunfjiang/pang/README.md

 # pang
 #Error on records of commit progress
-# All Committed actually done by Yunfan Jiang
+#All commits actually done by Yunfan Jiang